7 Steps to Take After Getting Out of Debt

 debts

 In 2018, Americans paid off more debt than they had in nearly 10 years, since the year after the recession began.
 However, while the news that Americans paid off $40.3 billion in credit card debt in the first quarter of 2018 alone was good, it also came with some unfortunate news.
-Even with that startling figure, Americans were still drowning in near-record debt, and credit card use was still on the rise.
+Even with that startling figure, Americans were still drowning in debt, and credit card use was still on the rise.

 A year later, things don’t seem too much better.
 Consumers are still caught in this cycle of paying off their debt only to soon find themselves knee-deep in it again.
 They find themselves up at night, wondering how they got back into that position.
 Some may even still face action from creditors, even though they’ve managed to pay off a good portion of their debt.